 - I stopped taking a salary.
 This wasn’t brilliant in some ways, but I did take equity instead.
 I ended up making almost 10x on this equity, so in the end, all was well and it was a great investment, I guess.
 It was sort of a dumb idea in hindsight, for reasons I discussed here.
 And while it helped a little, it didn’t help that much.
 But I guess it bought us another 2 months or something like that.

 - And I had several honest conversations, over time, with my VC (Tae Hea Nahm of Storm Ventures).
 And he got his partners, over some fair and reasonable concerns, to give us another $500k.
 And that made the company.

-So what are my learnings?
-“Gap financing” — it’s especially important in SaaS, because SaaS doesn’t explode, it compounds.
+This “Gap financing” — it’s especially important in SaaS, because SaaS doesn’t explode, it compounds.
 You can see the future.
-And for many of you, you may end up because of that in the same spot as me: doing reasonably well, you can see a good future … but you don’t quite get there in time.
+And for many of you, you may end up because of that, in the same spot as me: doing reasonably well, you can see a good future … but you don’t quite get there in time.
 You may need a few extra bucks at a time when not everyone will believe in you, at a time which will be the difference between death and success.
 So:

-- Be wary of party rounds in SaaS — If You Have a VC Option Instead.
+- Be mindful of the downsides of party rounds in SaaS — If You Have a VC Option Instead.
 It’s great to have 20 cool execs invest in your company.
 And they won’t ask for anything, no board seat, no financials, no nothing.
-But what are the odds they’d collectively had written that second, $500k check for us?
+But what are the odds they’d collectively have written that second, $500k check for us?
 Zero.
 Absolutely, Zero.